rekarozsar/rekarozsar/README.md

                         elteIk: "Academic mentor",
                         freshmanCamp: "Organizer"
                       },
- funFact: "I drew all the gifs I am using here"
+ funFact: "I drew all the gifs I am using in this README" }
-}
 ```